yuanjieli/SpaceCore-SIGCOMM22/README.md

 ## Full dataset access
-Due to excessive data volume, we do not intend to release all raw data here.
+Due to excessive data volume, we do not intend to release all raw data here and put a sample in the dataset folder.
 If you want more data, please send a request to yuanjiel@tsinghua.edu.cn.

 The request should include the work department, the purpose of data usage, and the data content obtained.